YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/local_deployment.md

     ```
     Alternatively, you can start the app from your IDE of choice.
 Just launch the `ConfigServerApplication.java` file.

-2. Confirm the server is running by requesting a development configuration of the Messaging microservice:
+2. Confirm the server is running by requesting a development configuration for the Messenger microservice:
     http://localhost:8888/messenger/dev

-The config server clones the repo into the `$HOME/messenger-config` directory.
+The Config Server clones the configuration repository into the `$HOME/messenger-config` directory.
 You can override this settings in the server's `application.properties` file.

-The repository includes settings for all presently implemented microservices:
+Presently, the repository includes the following configurations:
-* `messenger-dev.properties` - development configuration of the Messaging microservice for local testing (used by default)
+* `messenger-dev.properties` - development configuration of the Messenger microservice for local testing (used by default)
-* `messenger-prod.properties` - prod configuration of the Messaging microservice, requires to provide several settings via environment variables.
-Activated by the `-Pprod` maven profile.
+* `messenger-prod.properties` - prod configuration of the Messenger microservice, requires to provide several settings via environment variables.
+Activated with the `-Pprod` maven profile.
 * `attachments-dev.properties` - development configuration of the Attachments microservice for local testing (used by default)
 * `attachments-prod.properties` - prod configuration of the Attachements microservice, requires to provide several settings via environment variables.
 Activated by the `-Pprod` maven profile.

 ## Start Discovery Server

 Spring Cloud Discovery Server allows microservices to locate each other easily in a distributed environment.
-Both Messaging and Attachments microservices register in Discovery Server.
+Both Messenger and Attachments microservices register with the Discovery Server.
 The Attachments service exposes a REST endpoint used by the Messaging one for pictures uploading.

 1. Start the discovery server:
     ```shell